afgeneralist/afgeneralist.github.com/_posts/2011-11-6-itf-evernote-3.markdown

 There is a little bit of a learning curve in how you might try to implement it into your life.
 Having a system helps a lot.
 If anyone has any questions and or need some suggestions please feel free to ask.

 I am thankful for Evernote...

+This blog post is part of a 30 day promise I made to myself that I shared with my family and friends.
+Go here to read the original <a href="/journal/2011/11/03/art-of-accountability.html">post</a>.